senclimate/CRO/docsrc/ug-application.rst

 Application
 ========================

-This section illustrates the core features of `x4c` as an Xarray extension.
+This section illustrates the application features of `pyCRO`

 .. toctree::
     :maxdepth: 1

-    notebooks/CRO_application
+    notebooks/application